sublessing/susu-utils/README.md

             Gets the date of the first and last day of the next quarter. parameter
-                format ------ Same support format as above zero(number)
+                format ------ Same support format as above
-            If the input parameter is less than 10, it will be converted to two digits. parameter
-                number ------ Must be a number
-        weekName(day)
-            Get the name of today's in week parameter
-                day ----- <=6 && >=0

     Parameter(Processing of parameters)